Crappy presentations logo

 "Ok, I get it.
 Good script, good design, makes sense... but honestly, I don’t even know how to do it right."
 And that’s fair.
 Presentation design isn’t just a bonus skill anymore and that’s the reason why expert presentation designers and presentation design firms exist.
 If you're serious about showing up strong on stage, investing in a presentation design agency would be a smart move.
 Hiring a presentation design agency is not hard when you know all the right questions to ask them.

-If you're building your own deck (or even working with a designer), keep these quick tips in mind:
+If you're building your own deck (or even considering a professional presentation design service), keep these quick tips in mind:

 • One idea per slide: Your slide should support one clear takeaway at a time.